maxencefiu/purplehosting/README.md

 Installing Pterodactyl in just a few minutes! <br />
 Please note this script is meant to be used on fresh installations only.
 You must run it as root. <br />
 <br />
-`curl -Ls https://raw.githubusercontent.com/maxencefiu/purplehosting/main/install.sh | grep -wo "https.*install.sh" | wget -qi -` <br />
+`curl -Ls https://raw.githubusercontent.com/maxencefiu/purplehosting/main/install.sh | grep -wo "https.*install.sh" | wget -qi -` <br/>
-`
 <br />
 `bash install.sh` <br />
 <br />